fingerpich/jalali-moment/README.md

 moment().format('YYYY/MMMM/D'); // 1989/January/24
 ```

-For example:
+### An example usage:
-to make a datepicker work with jalali calendar system you could use this feature.
+To make a datePicker work with jalali(shamsi) calendar system you could use this ability.

 ## Related Projects